forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 ~~

 Phalakros relaxed in his chair, savoring the quiet, peaceful moment he was having.
 He didn’t know or understand what had happened in the horde, but right now, he didn’t care.
-He was just glad he was out of the horror.
+He was just glad he was out of the spooky word collection.

 That was, until he felt clawed skeletal fingers grab his ankle and launch him from his chair.
 Phalakros cried out in surprise and terror.
 The fingers grabbed him again and dragged him into the floor.
 Phalakros screamed, clawing at the floor in total desperation.